cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ## Overview

-This data source is based on information about outpatient visits, provided to us by health system partners.
-Using this outpatient data, we estimate the percentage of COVID-related doctor's visits in a given location, on a given day.
+Delphi based this data source on information about outpatient visits provided to us by health system partners.
+Using this outpatient data, we estimate the percentage of COVID-related doctor's visits in a given location on a given day.

 | Signal | Description |
 | --- | --- |